antlr/antlr4/doc/getting-started.md

 Or just download in browser from website:
     [https://www.antlr.org/download.html](https://www.antlr.org/download.html)
 and put it somewhere rational like `/usr/local/lib`.

+if you are using lower version jdk, just download from [website download](https://github.com/antlr/website-antlr4/tree/gh-pages/download) for previous version, and antlr version before 4.10.1 support jdk 1.8

 2. Add `antlr-4.10.1-complete.jar` to your `CLASSPATH`:
 ```